muratk3n/thirdwave/en/README.md

 "Scotland's Independence Parties Gain Upper Hand as Pressure Builds on U.K...
 SNP’s Nicola Sturgeon is pushing a referendum plan with Green Party allies as Boris Johnson gains ground in England"

 ---

+Many things are possible.. but viable?
+Efficient?
+That is the question.
+If one is fine cutting 100 mile from his range, wait a day while the f-ing truck charges during long trips, 8 tons added to his curb weight, fine.
+Like aspirin is "fine" for cancer, or cutting fat from diet but drinking Coca-Cola.
+It's all "fine".

+"But battery trucks are possible"

+---